vanhoangkha/Networking-fundamentals/Day43_SSH.md

 # 42. SSH (Secure Shell)

-CONSOLE PORT SECURITY
+CONSOLE Cổng Bảo mật

-- By DEFAULT, no password us needed to access the CLI of a CISCO IOS DEVICE via the CONSOLE PORT
+- By Mặc định, no password us needed to Access the CLI of a CISCO IOS DEVICE via the CONSOLE Cổng
 - You can CONFIGURE a PASSWORD on the *console line*
-    - A USER will have to enter a PASSWORD to ACCESS the CLI via the CONSOLE PORT
+    - A USER will have to enter a PASSWORD to Access the CLI via the CONSOLE Cổng

 ![image](https://github.com/psaumur/CCNA/assets/106411237/9609b0af-0fb1-4563-89e4-82b58b29325e)